lintonye/react-101-for-designers/react_house/react-101-for-designers-exercises.md

 {% endhighlight %}

-- Which of the following are true about ES6 classes?
+- Which of the following are true about ES6 classes (choose all that apply)?
-  - (A) By convention, the name of a class starts with a capital letter.
+  - - (A) By convention, the name of a class starts with a capital letter.
-  - (B) Class is a new feature in ES6.
+  - - (B) Class is a new feature in ES6.
   - (C) A class can be used in the same way as an object.
   - (D) Class can be used to style an HTML element.
 - Suppose we have a class named `Fruit`, how to create an object from it?
   - (A) `const fruit = Fruit('🍑')`
   - (B) `const fruit = Fruit 🥝`
-  - (C) `const fruit = new Fruit('🍇')`
+  - - (C) `const fruit = new Fruit('🍇')`
   - (D) `const fruit = Fruit.create('🍉')`
-- Which of the following are true about methods?
+- Which of the following are true about methods (choose all that apply)?
-  - (A) A method is defined in a class.
+  - - (A) A method is defined in a class.
   - (B) A method cannot have any parameters.
-  - (C) `this` can be used inside a method to refer to the current object.
+  - - (C) `this` can be used inside a method to refer to the current object.
   - (D) A method must include a `return` statement.
-  - (E) A method can invoke another method defined in the same class with the `this` keyword.
+  - - (E) A method can invoke another method defined in the same class with the `this` keyword.
 For example, `this.anotherMethod();`.
-- Why does the name of a class start with a capital letter?
-- Complete the "TODO" item in the code below:
-{% highlight jsx %}
-// TODO: define class Parrot here

-const brad = new Parrot('Brad');
-brad.say();
-{% endhighlight %}
 - In the code above, how can you simplify the definition of `Parrot` if you have a `Pet` class:
 {% highlight jsx %}
 class Pet {